 Cages & Hutches

-If you live in a very rainy climate you may have a high parasite load.
+If you live in a very rainy climate, you may have a high parasite load.
 This would lend best to using hutches or cages to keep your rabbits healthy and safe.
+(Livestock can expose you to parasites, so it’s important to learn how to get rid of parasites in your body, too.)

 You can also easily collect their manure to use in the garden and keep your rabbits safe from predators.